caproto/caproto/doc/source/iocs.rst

     run_example('caproto.ioc_examples.custom_write')

-On the machine where the server redies, we will see files update whenever any client writes.
+On the machine where the server resides, we will see files update whenever any client writes.

 .. ipython:: python